 I think this may be a departure from the type of fiction that Ian McEwen has written in the past.
 It does not possess the heftiness of an epic such as Atonement.
 In an interview with broadcaster Eleanor Watchtel, the author revealed that the story was suggested to him by a somewhat scandalous program run by the British spy agency, MI5 that contrived to funnel money to writers during the Cold War in the guise of private grants in order to encourage the creation of art that promoted Capitalism over Communism.
 The novel is narrated by the principal character, Serena Frome who grew up loving fiction but possessed a talent she did not desire for mathematics.
 This gift allowed her to study at Cambridge but as she had a greater interest in consuming fiction rather than working on her math she barely passed with a fourth.
 She is further distracted from her studies when she begins an affair with Tony Canning a much older, married man, a professor with a history of having worked as a spy and at times a double agent before and during the Cold War.
 It turns out that Tony was more interested in wooing her over to spying than to his side of the bed… although he achieved both goals.
 When Tony’s wife found out about Serena, Tony felt obliged to end the affair and on the rebound Serena accepted employment in a very lowly clerical position with MI5.

 The novel gets off to a meandering sort of start, and is easy reading as the author builds the platform for the story’s launch.
 Serena carries on rather tediously for some one who is supposedly a vivacious, young woman.
 She does not seem to be too excited about finding her true calling in life.
 The fact is, beyond reading books and hoping for love she is lost; lacking the passion needed to find a meaningful occupation of any sort.
-Clearly, if given a choice she would have preferred to spend her life curled up in a chair with a good book and a lover on the side to amuse and to appreciate her.
-In the interim she had to have a means of earning her living.
-The story’s pace picks up when she is asked to embark on a mission that would have her bait a promising author, Tom Haley, with some fishy funding and once hooked on her line her job would be to encourage his adherence to Western Capitalist Ideals in so gentle a manner he would never know he had been dragged ashore, filleted, fried and served up as a fitting meal for the English speaking literati. (sorry… I was trying to get an iron frying pan into my metaphor but I’ve already taken it too far to be funny).
+Clearly, if given a choice she would have preferred to spend her life curled up in a chair with a good book and a lover to amuse and to appreciate her.
+However, in the interim she had to have a means of earning her living.
+The story’s pace picks up when she is asked to embark on a mission that would have her bait a promising author, Tom Haley, with some fishy funding and once hooked on her line her job would be to encourage his adherence to Western Capitalist Ideals in so gentle a manner he would never know he had been dragged ashore, filleted, fried and served up as a fitting meal for the English speaking literati. (sorry… got carried away with the fish theme in my metaphor but I’ve left it in because I don’t think anyone is going to read this little review anyway).
 I don’t want to tell the whole story so I will only add that complications ensue when Serena falls in love with the object of her mission that goes by the code name Sweet Tooth.

 One last little observation; at times when I was reading this novel written in the first person singular and in the voice of Serena Frome I felt that unmistakably there was the hint of a man trying to sound like a woman.
-Later my suspicions are validated by the very Shakespearean technique of a man pretending to be a woman but revealing he is a man.
+Later my suspicions were validated as the author pays homage to a very Shakespearean technique of a man pretending to be a woman and only revealing his gender when the play comes to an end.
 Happy Reading.